ARAnextg/5G_prototype/docs/source/module_2_signal_processing/labs/Lab_2.rst

 Setup
 -----

-These installation instructions are for people running Windows with OpenSSH preinstalled.
+| These installation instructions are for people running Windows with OpenSSH already installed (Most modern installations)
+| Jumpbox Instructions can be found in the Ara User Manual
+|
+|
 | **Install X Display Server On Local Device** - A few examples are below
 | vcxsrv - https://sourceforge.net/projects/vcxsrv/
 | xming - https://sourceforge.net/projects/xming/
+|

-Use default installation settings.
+| Use default installation settings.
+|
+|
 | **Lease Setup**
 | - Navigate to https://portal.arawireless.org
 | - Reservations > Leases